DATICANcompetitionUI/NataBridge/README.md

 **PMID:** 33516185 | **DOI:** 10.1186/s12884-021-03566-2

 **Key Finding:** A systematic review of 12 observational studies covering 24,369 pregnant women across Sub-Saharan Africa found that cardiovascular risk factors - including chronic hypertension, overweight, obesity, and diabetes - were significantly associated with elevated risk of preeclampsia.

-**Relevance to NataBridge:** This study directly validates the inclusion of blood pressure and blood sugar as primary features in the NataBridge risk model.
+**Relevance to NataBridge:** This study directly validates the inclusion of blood pressure and blood sugar as primary features in the NataBridge riskmodel.
 The finding that chronic hypertension and diabetes are independent risk factors for preeclampsia in Sub-Saharan African populations confirms that our model's reliance on systolic BP, diastolic BP, and blood sugar as the dominant predictive features is clinically justified and evidence-based for the target population NataBridge serves.

 ### Citation 2

 **Title:** Systematic and meta-analysis of factors associated with preeclampsia and eclampsia in sub-Saharan Africa

 **Authors:** Meazaw MW, Chojenta C, Muluneh MD, Loxton D